ABOUT

 Rats are caring, honest, and attentive partners.
 They take a strong interest in their loved ones and are usually loyal and affectionate.
 While they can sometimes be a little vain, they mostly bring warmth and joy to their relationships—even with signs that aren’t a perfect match.
 Gentle and sincere, Rats seek meaningful connections and look for partners who complement their careful nature and value their loyalty.

-💓Best Matches for Rats
+Best Matches for Rats

-Rat & Ox💔Worst Matches for Rats
+Worst Matches for Rats

-traits, so finding a good match depends on how well those traits work together.
+Each zodiac sign has its own traits, so finding a good match depends on how well those traits work together.

-using an online Chinese zodiac calculator or use this link as a helpful guide.
+You can check your compatibility using an online Chinese zodiac calculator or use this link as a helpful guide.

-❗Note: Compatibility isn’t determined solely by your zodiac sign—it also depends on the effort you put into the relationship.
+Note: Compatibility isn’t determined solely by your zodiac sign—it also depends on the effort you put into the relationship.

 How to Get Along with Rat People